sthanga/Embedded_C_Training/README.md

 	int main() {
 	  int x[] = {10, 20, 30};
 	  int* p = &x[1]; // pointer into middle
-	  char* fruit[3] = {"apples  jknd",     // note : the space will be '' '' like this only endof the string will be allocate '\0'
+	  char* fruit[3] = {"apples  jknd",     // note : the space will be '' '' like this
-	                    "bananas",
+						//only end of the string will be allocate '\0'  refer the below image "bananas",
 	                    "cherries"};

 	  printf("I have %d %s\n", *p, fruit[1]);